bknyaz/graph_attention_pool/README.md

 # Intro

-This repository contains code to generate data and reproduce experiments from our paper:
+This repository contains code to generate data and reproduce experiments from our NeurIPS 2019 paper:

 [Boris Knyazev, Graham W. Taylor, Mohamed R. Amer.
 Understanding Attention and Generalization in Graph Neural Networks](https://arxiv.org/abs/1905.02850).

-[An earlier short version](https://rlgm.github.io/papers/54.pdf) of our paper was presented as a contributed talk at [ICLR Workshop on Representation Learning on Graphs and Manifolds, 2019](https://rlgm.github.io/cfp/).
+[An earlier short version](https://rlgm.github.io/papers/54.pdf) of our paper was presented as a **contributed talk** at [ICLR Workshop on Representation Learning on Graphs and Manifolds, 2019](https://rlgm.github.io/cfp/).

 **Update:** For COLLAB, PROTEINS and D&D for hyperparameter tuning we do a grid search in this repo, but we will release code using Bayesian optimization implemented in [Ax](https://github.com/facebook/Ax) soon, which shows better and more stable results.